Dec 2019, Updated July 2020

 Columbia Pike / 950 George Mason Drive

 Centro is a 80,000 sq ft 5 story building.
-The square in front of the building is public and will contain a bronze abstract sculpture which should be installed shortly.
+The plaza in front of the building has public access and will contain an abstract sculpture which should be installed shortly (updated information about the sculpture).
 The ground floor is for retail and the lobby, the remaining floors have 366 apartment units.The developers of the building were Orr Partners and the design was by KGD Architecture.
 The building is managed by Van Metre The Why Hotel will operate a temporary hotel in a portion of the building consisting of 155 units on the 1st and 5th floor until all apartments are rented.
 The main store on this site before Centro was Foodstar and before that Grand Union and Drug Fair.

 366 reserved (tenant) parking spaces